-14 Years Later: 5 Things That Still Bother Us About The Maura Murray Case
+5 Things That Still Bother Us About The Unsolved Maura Murray Case

-On February 9, 2004, University of Massachusetts student Maura Murray crashed her car on Route 112, an icy road in Woodsville, New Hampshire.
+On Feb.
+9, 2004, University of Massachusetts student Maura Murray crashed her car on Route 112, an icy road in Haverhill, New Hampshire.
 She was never seen again.

-Fourteen years later, and Murray's case has turned cold, and her disappearance continues to be a mystery.
+Almost 20 years later, Murray's case has turned cold, and her disappearance continues to be a mystery.
 Facebook was only five days old when Murray went missing — and yet the case has been called "the first crime mystery of the social-media age."

-Below, the top five questions that continue to baffle investigators — and true crime aficionados, websleuths, and ID Addicts.
+Below are five questions that continue to baffle investigators and true crime aficionados.

 Murray's friends and family have described the UMass junior as an “All-American Girl” and a model student, athlete, and daughter.